beltoforion/muparserx/Readme.md

   - Expressions will be checked for non printable characters

 Bugfixes:
-  - Issue 68: 	Integer test causes floating point exceptions fixed as suggested
+  - Issue 68: 	Integer test causes floating point exceptions; fixed as suggested

 V4.0.7 (20160331)
 -----------------